Fooodo / Docs

 LLM-friendly site index

-/llms.txt provides a flat, structured index of every public page on the marketing site and the handbook.
-This is the canonical entry point if you are pointing an LLM at Fooodo.
+/llms.txt provides a flat, structured index of every public page on the marketing site and the handbook. /llms-full.txt is the same handbook concatenated as a single Markdown document for one-shot ingestion.
+Both are the canonical entry points if you are pointing an LLM at Fooodo.

 Sitemap and Open Graph